codingdojo-org/codingdojo.org/README.md

 If you have an old page here (for your dojo, for yourself in people, etc) and want it to be removed without having to clone/install, just open an issue and ask for the removal.
+Other option, make a Pull Request.